TAPP-TV/tappifications/README.md

 # Tappifications

-> Because we need another jquery notifications library...

-## About

 Tappifications is a toaster notification library that can be used to easily promote content or notify users on your site.

 ## Getting Started